Symptoms of Knee Arthritis

 - Knee joints may be warm and tender to the touch

-- Boney deformities may been seen or felt around the knees
+- Boney deformities may be seen or felt around the knees

 Arthritis is loss of cartilage (cushioning material) between the bones resulting in bone-on-bone contact.
 Loss of this cartilage results in pain and limited range of motion sometimes occurs.
 The type of arthritis that commonly occurs in the knees is called osteoarthritis.
 Osteoarthritis is a degenerative joint disease that may be hereditary or maybe the result of overuse (wear and tear), excess weight, developmental disorders and/or injury.
 Joint space narrowing as result of cartilage loss, often causes bone spurs to develop and can severely alter joint biomechanics.
 In severe cases, the joint may become unstable.
 Occasionally these alterations of normal knee function may lead to visible “bowleg” or “knock-knee” joint deformities.
 Osteoarthritis can be extremely painful and can cause aching, swelling, and stiff joints.